gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

       :code:`macsyfinder -h`

       To see all options available.
 All command-line options are described in the :ref:`Command-line options section <command-line-label>`.
-      In order to run MacSyFinder on your favorite dataset as soon as you have installed it, you can simply follow the following steps:
+      In order to run MacSyFinder on your favorite dataset as soon as you have :ref:`installed it <macsydata>`, you can simply follow the following steps:

     * On a "metagenomic" (unordered) dataset for example:
       :code:`macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all`